mhoffman/kmos/doc/source/troubleshooting/index.rst

 When running a model without GUI evaluation steps seem very slow.
   If you have a `kmos.run.KMC_Model` instance and call `model.get_atoms()` the generation of the real-space geometry takes the longest time.
-If you only have to evaluate coverage or turn-over frequency you might you are better of using `model.get_atoms(geometry=False)`, which returns and object with all numbers but without the actual geometry.
+If you only have to evaluate coverages or turn-over frequencies you are better off using `model.get_atoms(geometry=False)`, which returns an object with all numbers but without the actual geometry.

 What units is kmos using ?